 Rachel Fabi, PhD, is an Assistant Professor of Bioethics and Humanities and holds a joint appointment in Public Health and Preventative Medicine at Upstate Medical University.
 She earned her doctorate in Bioethics and Health Policy from the John Hopkins Bloomberg School of Public and Health.

-Dr. Fabi teaches Public Health Policy in the Central New York MPH program, and also teaches in the Patients to Populations and the Physicians and Social Responsibility courses for medical students.
+Dr. Fabi teaches Public Health Policy in the Central New York MPH program, and also teaches in the Patients to Populations: Ethics, Law and Population Health and the Physicians and Social Responsibility courses for medical students.

 Dr. Fabi works at the intersection of bioethics and public health policy.
 Her research focuses on access to health care for non-citizens, including undocumented immigrants facand refugees.
 Her other research interests include state and federal health policy; racial and geographic disparities in access to and quality of health care; informed consent for medical research; and organ and bone marrow donation and allocation policies.